KratosMultiphysics/CoSimIO/README.md

 [![CI](https://github.com/KratosMultiphysics/CoSimIO/actions/workflows/ci.yml/badge.svg?event=schedule)](https://github.com/KratosMultiphysics/CoSimIO/actions/workflows/ci.yml)
 # CoSimIO

-_CoSimIO_ for coupling and exchanging data between different solvers or other software-tools.
-It works in combination with the [_CoSimulationApplication_](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/CoSimulationApplication).
+The _CoSimIO_ is a small library for interprocess communication in CoSimulation contexts.
+It is designed for exchanging data between different solvers or other software-tools.
+For performing coupled simulations it is used in combination with the [_CoSimulationApplication_](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/CoSimulationApplication).

 The implementation is defined in [co_sim_io](co_sim_io)